 The GetTile operation supports extensibility by allowing a client application to specify the format in which the tile being retrieved should be encoded.
 This is achieved through the 'Format' parameter.
-An implementation of a tiled vector data extension of WMTS would therefore need to allow client applications to specify the MVT media type as a value of the 'Format' parameter.
+An implementation of the vector tiles extension of WMTS would therefore need to allow client applications to specify the MVT media type as a value of the 'Format' parameter.